-3.8.4 Financial instruments at fair value through profit or loss - continued

-3.8.4.2 Recognition and valuation of financial instruments - continued
+- 3 Significant accounting policies continued - 3.8 Financial Instruments continued - 3.8.4 Financial instruments at fair value through profit or loss continued - 3.8.4.2 Recognition and valuation of financial instruments continued

 When applying a model with unobservable inputs, estimates are made to reflect uncertainties in fair values resulting from a lack of market data inputs, for example, as a result of illiquidity in the market.
 For these instruments, the fair value measurement is less reliable.
 Inputs into valuations based on unobservable data are inherently uncertain because there is little or no current market data available from which to determine the level at which an arm's length transaction would occur under normal business conditions.